onosproject/tlaplus-monitor/docs/README.md

 ### Prerequisites

-The conformance monitor requires on an existing [Kafka] deployment from which to consume traces.
+The conformance monitor currently requires Kafka to stream traces to TLC.

 To deploy Kafka using Helm, first add the incubator repository to your Helm configuration: